jasonbayton/11ty/_src/support.md

 * Topics discussed may used as the subject of articles on this website.
 * For casual help & advice, NDAs and similar documents are out of scope.
 Share what you are permitted to share, and I'll help as best I can.
 * Best effort support is subject to fair use.
 Please respect this is done in my free time and if we're opening a can of worms together I may call time on the help I can offer.
-* I may not be able to respond in a timely fashion at any point during assistance, and make no promises to solve an issue or full satisfy a need as a casual engagement.
+* I may not be able to respond in a timely fashion at any point during assistance, and make no promises to solve an issue or fully satisfy a need as a casual engagement, but I'll do my best!

 ## Dedicated engagement

+I make available several hous a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above,

 Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.
+Some examples of dedicated engagements undertaken include:

+* EMM migration.
+AirWatch to Intune for Android & iOS devices
+* Mobility strategy planning for a hardware estate
+* Product consultation on Android Enterprise support for Apple-first solutions
+* EMM & device selection for a greenfield organisation
+* Intune deployment, end to end.
+* Google Workspace advanced management deployment

 [Email](mailto:jason@bayton.org) me a request for engagement.
-Include a detailed SCOPE and/or Statement of Work (SoW), as well as a budget and time window for the engagement to review.
+Include a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review.

 **Scope:**